 Ask for help and advice

 If you disagree with your employer about any point relating to your employment relationship or the work to be performed, always first discuss this at the workplace.
 If there is a shop steward, an occupational safety and health representative or a personnel representative, you may turn to them for help.
 Also ask your parents for help.
-If the matter cannot otherwise be resolved, you may turn to the occupational safety and health division helpline at the Regional State Administrative Agency.
+If the matter cannot otherwise be resolved, you may turn to the occupational safety and health authorities' telephone service for help.

 Young worker must be given thorough induction training